featurehub-io/featurehub/sdks/client-csharp/FeatureHubSDK/README.md

 config.Init(); // tell it to asynchronously connect and start listening

+You can optionally set an analytics provider on the config (see below).

 // this will set up a ClientContext - which is a bucket of information about this user
 // and then attempt to connect to the repository and retrieve your data.
 It will return once it
 // has received your data.